rybinaanya/O-antigens/README.md

 ## Results

-1. Out of 204 _Providencia_ assemblies currently available at NCBI, we selected only seven complete genomes and two genomes of contig/scaffold assembly level that demonstrated the best quality.
+1. Out of 204 _Providencia_ assemblies available to 04.03.2021 at NCBI, we selected only seven complete genomes and two genomes of contig/scaffold assembly level that demonstrated the best quality.
 In total, we analyzed six distinct _Providencia_ species.

 2. We have designed a unique pipeline for identifying candidate O-antigen operons.
 The key features of our pipeline are: employing several genome annotation tools, additional prediction and validation of operon boundaries, and manual curation and annotation of unknown genes.
 Our pipeline allowed us to detect 23 and 12 genes in variable and conserved candidate O-antigen operons, respectively.
 Among these genes, only seven (_galE_, _wxz_, _wzc_, _wza_, _ugd_, _rmlA_, and _wecA_)  were previously described as O-antigen ones in _Providencia_ and _Xenorhabdus_ species.